 You can learn more about backlinks here – but the first place to get more video views is with internal links.

-If you’ve created a blog post on a different page, link it back to your video.
+- If you’ve created a blog post on a different page, link it to your video

-You could add a link from your Contact page.
+- You could add a link from your Contact Us page

-And don’t forget to link your video from your social media posts.
+And don’t forget to link to your video from your social media posts and email signature.

 Video is one of the most effective ways to connect with customers, reduce bounce rates and increase your conversion rate.
 And the video stats back this up.